-Section 3.2.1, presents a method we call histogram normalization to correct for such sampling errors in key frequency estimation.
-As AE cannot be easily modified to incorporate these corrections, we develop an alternative estimator which can include them, in the next section (Section 3.1).
-This estimator is then modified to incorporate both: a) histogram normalization (Section 3.2.1), and also, b) a new model for estimating the number of missing small keys (Section 3.2).
+Section 3.3.1, presents a method we call histogram normalization to correct for such sampling errors in key frequency estimation.
+As AE cannot be easily modified to incorporate these corrections, we develop an alternative estimator which can include them, in the next section (Section 3.2).
+This estimator is then modified to incorporate both: a) histogram normalization (Section 3.3.1), and also, b) a more elaborate model for estimating the number of missing small keys (Section 3.3).
 We refer to the resulting estimator as the Histogram Normalization Estimator (HNE).
+Following this, Section 3.3.2 discusses HNE derived bounds that can be provided on NDV estimates.

-Naïve NDV Estimator 3.1
+3.2 Naïve NDV Estimator

-This section provides a naïve estimator for an upper bound on $E[F_0]$, the expected number of missing keys in the sample.
-We consider it a naïve estimator because it does not correct for sampling errors.
-This drawback is corrected in Section 3.2, leading to the Histogram Normalization estimator (HNE).
+This section provides a naïve estimator for an upper bound on $E[f_0]$, the expected number of missing keys in the sample.
+We consider it a naïve estimator because: a) it assumes that a key's size in the sample is an adequate estimate of its Bernoulli selection probability, and b) it does not correct for sampling errors.
+These drawbacks are corrected in Sections 3.3 and 3.3.1, leading to the Histogram Normalization estimator (HNE).
+The naïve estimator is based on the following assumption: